 This article contains information/examples using root/sudo/admin users.
 If you require sudo/admin access, you must upgrade to a Dedicated server.

-PHP 5.6 is the only version available in the panel to use with your Nginx website.
+PHP 5.6 is the only version available with VPS machines purchased before March 2020.

 PHP processes per user

 For security purposes, it's generally advised to assign a single user to each domain.
 This way if that user is compromised, no other sites are affected.
 However, when running Nginx, it's recommended that you consolidate your domains under a single username.
 This is for performance reasons.